SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### outline

+The approach which is currently most prominent in the Spiking Neural Networks community is to use existing algorithms from machine learning and to adapt them to the specificity of spiking architectures.
+One such example is to adapt the successes of deep learning algorithms and to transfer the back-propagation algorithm to SNNs, for instance with a surrogate gradient.
+This approach is quite successful, and SNNs approach in some case the performance of Deep Learning algorithms, for instance on the N-MNIST dataset for categorizing digits in a stream of events.
+However, most biological neural systems use spikes and are obviously more efficient than current state-of-the-art vision systems, both in terms of efficiency (accuracy), in speed (latency), and energy consumption.
+There is therefore an immense gap in the way we understand biology to translate it to the efficiency of SNNs.
+Our approach will be to focus on the temporal representation of information directly.
+In particular, our objective is to fully exploit the capacity of spiking neurons to detect synchronous patterns.

 This section has provided evidence that polychronous groups are an important apsect of information representation in biology with important application in data analysis and neuromorphic engineering.
 The rest of this review paper is organized as follows.

 First, we will review models for the detection of polychronous groups: